HrshVardhan/SchoolManagement/README.md

 # SchoolManagement
 #Adding a new Entity:
-By POST Method at:http://localhost:8080/createresource Adding a new teacher to the database
+By POST Method at:http://localhost:8080/createresource Adding a new teacher to the database.
 input:
 {
     "firstName":"Bharti",